No need for take-out when you’ve got this yummy recipe for simple and flavorful homemade sweet and sour chicken!

 CHICKEN.
 Use a large Ziploc bag and add the cornstarch, then the chicken pieces.
 Shake until all the pieces are evenly coated.
 Beat the eggs in a bowl and add the flour into a separate bowl.
 Dip each piece of chicken into the egg, then into the flour.
 Once coated add to the hot oil.

 **TIP** Keep the breading crisp and light.
 You don’t want any of the coatings to be too thick.
 You can make this without cornstarch, but you won’t get quite the same result.
 If you’re looking for a substitute try using tapioca flour/starch.

 Cook the chicken for 2-3 minutes flipping until cooked through and crispy.
 Once they are crisp, place them on an unprepared cookie sheet.

 PEPPERS & PINEAPPLE.
-Once all the pieces have been cooked and are resting on the baking sheet, heat up 2 tbsp in a separate frying pan.
+Once all the pieces have been cooked and are resting on the baking sheet, heat up 2 tablespoons oil in a separate frying pan.
 Add the bell peppers and pineapple and cook for 1-2 minutes, until tender and crisp.

 Recipe Tips + Variations

 Just a few tips to help make your sweet and sour chicken AMAZING:

 - Oil: Fry with an oil temp of 350-375°F.